Nystr\"om landmark sampling and regularized Christoffel functions: Numerical results

-DAS performs well on the \texttt{Boston housing} and \texttt{Stock} dataset, which show a fast decay in the spectrum of $K$ (see Supplementary Material).
+A Gaussian kernel is used with a fixed bandwidth $\sigma>0$ after standardizing the data.
+We compare the following exact algorithms: Uniform sampling (Unif.), m-DPP\footnote{Matlab code: \url{https://www.alexkulesza.com/}.} , exact ridge leverage score sampling (RLS) and DAS.
+The experiments have the following structure: \begin{enumerate} \item First, RAS is executed for an increasing $\gamma \in \{10^{0}, \dots , 10^{-4}\}$ for the \texttt{Boston housing} and \texttt{Stock} data sets, $\gamma \in \{10^{0}, \dots , 10^{-5}\}$ for the \texttt{Abalone} and \texttt{Bank 8FM} data sets and $\epsilon= 10^{-10}$.
+With each regularization parameter $\gamma$, RAS returns a different subset of $m$ landmarks.
+The same subset size $m$ is used for the comparisons with the other methods. \item For each subset size $m$, the competing methods are executed for multiple hyperparameters $\gamma \in \{10^0 , 10^{-1} , \dots , 10^{-6} \}$.
+The parameter $\gamma$ here corresponds to the regularization parameter for the RLSs (see \eqref{eq:RLS}), and the regularization parameter of DAS.
+The best performing $\gamma$ is selected for each subset size $m$ and sampling algorithm.
+In this manner, we each time compare the best possible sampling every algorithm can provide given the subset size $m$. \end{enumerate} This procedure is repeated 10 times and the averaged results are visualized in Figure~\ref{fig:OP}.
+Notice that the error bars are small.
+DAS performs well on the \texttt{Boston housing} and \texttt{Stock} data set, which show a fast decay in the spectrum of $K$ (see Figure~\ref{fig:Eig} in Appendix).
 This confirms the expectations from Proposition~\ref{Corol:conv}.
-The accuracy of the method in terms of the max norm is also illustrated in Supplementary Material.
-If the decay of the eigenvalues is not fast enough, the randomized variant RAS has a superior performance which is similar to the performance of a k-DPP, although RAS is a faster algorithm for obtaining diverse landmarks, as it is illustrated in Figure~\ref{fig:Time}.
-The main cost of RAS is the calculation of the projector kernel matrix $\mathcal{O}(n^3)$.
-The exact sampling of a k-DPP has a similar cost.
-The computer used for these simulations has $8$ processors $3.40GHz$ and $15.5$ GB of RAM.
+If the decay of the eigenvalues is not fast enough, the randomized variant RAS has a superior performance which is similar to the performance of a m-DPP.
+For our implementation, RAS is faster compared with m-DPP, as it is illustrated in Figure~\ref{fig:Time} in Appendix.
+The main cost of RAS is the calculation of the projector kernel matrix which requires $O(n^3)$ operations.
+The exact sampling of a m-DPP has a similar cost.
+As a measure of diversity the $\mathrm{log}\mathrm{det}(K_{\mathcal{C}\mathcal{C}})$ is given in Figure~\ref{fig:DetEr} in Appendix.
+The DAS method shows the largest determinant, RAS has a similar determinant as the m-DPP.